Project Gotham

-Built not bought (with a LOT of help).
-The goal of this project car is to achieve 5,000HP (whp) on the dyno, be able to road race (circuits), and handle traffic without overheating, all while weighing < 3,500lbs (dry).
+Built, not bought (with a LOT of help).
+The goal of this project car is to achieve 5,000HP (whp) on the dyno while being able to road race (circuits) and handle traffic without overheating.
+Estimated to weigh around 3,500+lbs, this will be a heavy race car.
 A twin 98mm turbo Steve Morris SMX 5,000HP big block engine, billet 4L80e transmission, and more!
+Fully billet block, this car will require a lot of maintenance and will likely be slower road racing than the 1,200S.
+Still, I hope it will be somewhat close road racing to the 1,200S, and someday be able to do a quarter mile in the sevens.

 Lacking a tube chassis, this will not be as lightweight as a true pro mod.
 Reinforced Stock Frame and driveline.
 Beautiful to look at, fun to drive, and amazing on the dyno!
 An actual HyperMuscle car, about fun, looks, and dyno figures.
 Pure american muscle.
 Not much else!

-- Custom 3D-printed + fiberglass molded custom body by legend Matt McEntegart with a cyberpunk-inspired look.
-The removable targa top is the only original Corvette body panel remaining.
+- Custom 3D-printed + fiberglass molded custom body by legend Matt McEntegart with a cyberpunk/batmobile/max-max inspired look.

 - Corvette C6 donor frame (none of the body will be used, only the metal frame rails will be preserved).
 I opted for the base C6, as it features a removable targa top (the Z06 C6 doesn’t have one) and a stronger Steel frame compared to the Z06's slightly lighter/weaker aluminum frame.